jamiephan/HeroesOfTheStorm_TryMode2.0/docs/tools.md

 This tool searches through all `<CBehaviorBuff>` entries and maps each to a *toggleable* hotkey button, similar to how Ice Block / Spell Shield works.

 This will generate an ability with the prefixed `MB`.
-For example, the behavior `AurielResurrectLightSpeedControllerBehavior` (The behavior that gives massive movement speed to units that are resurrected by Auriel Lv20 Resurrection talent) will generate an ability `MBAurielResurrectLightSpeedControllerBehavior`, You can add this ability as a behavior to units using the [addbehavior](usage.md#cmd-addbehavior) command: `addbehavior MBAurielResurrectLightSpeedControllerBehavior`.
+For example, the behavior `AurielResurrectLightSpeedControllerBehavior` (The behavior that gives massive movement speed to units that are resurrected by Auriel Lv20 Resurrection talent) will generate an ability `MBAurielResurrectLightSpeedControllerBehavior`, You can add this ability as a behavior to units using the chat command [`addbehavior MBAurielResurrectLightSpeedControllerBehavior`](../usage/LibUnits#-command-addbehavior).

 {: .note }
 > Note: This will also respect the game settings, e.g Stuns and Silences will disable hotkey bars.
 Therefore it is not recommended to use `MBPermaStun` (Behavior Buff: `PermaStun`) or `MBPermaSilence` (Behavior Buff: `PermaSilence`) since you cannot active again to cancel it.
 You will need to respawn / remove the behavior (not the ability but actual behavior buff) if you would like to regain control.